top of page

 • Visit people you know who are home-bound.
 Send them a card or note letting them know you care about them.
 Let your parish know about them.

-• Ask your parish priests whether there might be “shut-ins” in your parish who would appreciate a visit from you.
+• Ask your parish priests whether they know of “shut-ins” who would appreciate a visit.

 Copyright © 2024, Tom Faletti (Faith Explored, www.faithexplored.com).
 This material may be reproduced in whole or in part without alteration, for nonprofit use, provided such reproductions are not sold and include this copyright notice or a similar acknowledgement that includes a reference to Faith Explored and www.faithexplored.com.
 See www.faithexplored.com for more materials like this.